Cyclone Winifred: Meteorological history

-The origins of Cyclone Winifred can be traced to a tropical low first noted approximately 450 mi north of Cairns, Queensland on 27 January 1986.
+The origins of Cyclone Winifred can be traced to a tropical low first noted approximately 450 mi north of Cairns on 27 January 1986.
 The system initially drifted to the northwest, exhibiting characteristics indicating gradual organization.
 On the morning of 29 January, it curved southward while slowly strengthening.
-Observations gathered by the Geostationary Meteorological Satellite (GMS) on 30 January evidenced that the low had developed into a tropical cyclone while maintaining a minimum atmospheric pressure of 995 mbar (29.38 inHg).
-As a result, the Australian Bureau of Meteorology (BoM) subsequently designated the disturbance the name Winifred at 1400 UTC as it meandered southward, the sixth named storm of the 1985–86 Australian region cyclone season.
+Observations gathered by the Geostationary Meteorological Satellite on 30 January evidenced that the low had developed into a tropical cyclone while maintaining a minimum atmospheric pressure of 995 mbar (29.38 inHg).
+As a result, the Bureau of Meteorology designated the disturbance the name Winifred at 1400 UTC as it meandered southward, the sixth named storm of the 1985–86 Australian region cyclone season.
 The cyclone continued to steadily intensify, attaining Category 1-equivalent intensity on the Saffir–Simpson hurricane wind scale during the morning of 1 February, with winds of 118 km/h.
 Forecasting of Winifred's track was impeded by the presence of a canopy of persistent high-level cirrus clouds shielding the eye and rainbands of the cyclone throughout its course, leading to inaccuracies in locating the cyclone's centre through satellite observations.

 Forecasts initially projected the cyclone recurving southeastward late on 30 January before tracing southwestward during the evening of 31 January.
 Maintaining a relatively large eye with a width of about 51 km, the cyclone intensified while nearing the shoreline of northern Queensland; by 0300 UTC the following day, though, a slight reduction in its size was noticeable, and by the time the cyclone made landfall, its eye was merely 41 km in diameter.
 In conjunction, the storm's minimum atmospheric pressure sank to 957 mbar by the time the cyclone made landfall near Silkwood at 0445 UTC, indicative of the storm's peak intensity; the low pressure, coinciding with 10-minute maximum sustained winds of 130 km/h, placed Winifred as a Category 2-equivalent storm on the Saffir–Simpson scale, or a Category 3 severe tropical cyclone on the Australian scale.
 Drifting father inland, Winifred's radar features became distorted as it weakened; despite this, it lingered overland as a tropical depression for another five days before finally dissipating.
 Although official best track data recorded the storm dissipated on 5 February, Winifred was operationally declared dissipated on 6 February.
 The cyclone was the first in 14 years to significantly impact the northeastern coast of Australia.